 The tool will present a graph and a table depicting the comparison between competitors’ backlink profiles.
-You can get a quick look at which competitor is building the most new backlinks with the trend graph at the top.
-Get even more details from the table below.
+You can get a quick look at which competitor is building the most backlinks with the trend graph at the top.

-The table will show you all of the referring domains that send backlinks to the websites entered.
+The table directly below the chart will show you all of the referring domains that send backlinks to the websites entered.
 This data is sourced from our Backlink Analytics.
-Trust Score and Domain Score for each referring domain will be noted in the columns, so you can sort the table by the most/least valuable referring domains.

 To see the referring domains that send the most links to your competitor, use the up/down sorting arrow in your competitor’s column.
 The “Matches” column indicates how many of the competitors have a backlink from the listed referring domain.